crowdsecurity/hub-tests/README.md

 in the [crowdsec](https://github.com/crowdsecurity/crowdsec)
 repository fires a continuous integration test.

-For now, these changes on mastere branches are carelessly pushed on our [github pages](https://crowdsecurity.github.io/hub/)
+The results of those tests on master branch are carelessly pushed on our [github pages](https://crowdsecurity.github.io/hub/)

 ## Create tests